WRFan/jailbreak10.3.3/README.md

 	_futimens

-Plus, some apps compiled for later iOS versions try to access system directories not present on 10.x (check "uicache" provided by the uikittools, the procurs.us version, for an example), which makes such programmes useless.
+Plus, some apps compiled for later iOS versions try to access system directories not present on 10.x (check "uicache" provided by the uikittools, the procurs.us version, for an example), which makes such programmes useless for us.

 Now you may argue, why not use the Saurik repo?